help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.resolve.directories` - An array of directories in which to recursively look for modules.
 Defaults to `["node_modules"]`.

+* `karmaTypescriptConfig.bundlerOptions.validateSyntax` - A boolean indicating whether the syntax of the bundled code should be validated.
+Setting this to `false` may speed up bundling for large projects with lots of imports from `node_modules`.
+Defaults to `true`.

 * `karmaTypescriptConfig.compilerOptions` - This setting will override or add to existing compiler options.<br/>
 Valid options are the same as for the `compilerOptions` section in `tsconfig.json`, with the exception of `outDir` and `outFile` which are ignored since the code is compiled in-memory.